Home Affairs Select Committee: Membership

-Diana Johnson was elected chair on 15 December 2021.
-The members are as follows:
+Membership of the committee is as follows:

-Changes since 2019
+Changes since 2024

+2019–2024 Parliament

+The chair was elected on 27 January 2020, with the members of the committee being announced on 2 March 2020.

+Changes 2019-2024

 2017–2019 Parliament

 The chair was elected on 12 July 2017, with the members of the committee being announced on 11 September 2017.

 Changes 2017–2019

 2015–2017 Parliament

 The chair was elected on 18 June 2015, with members being announced on 8 July 2015.

 Changes 2015–2017

 2010–2015 Parliament

 The chair was elected on 10 June 2010, with members being announced on 12 July 2010.

 Changes 2010–2015

 Changes

 Occasionally, the House of Commons orders changes to be made in terms of membership of select committees, as proposed by the Committee of Selection.
 Such changes are shown below.

 Chairs of the Home Affairs Select Committee

 Election results

 From June 2010 chairs of select committees have been directly elected by a secret ballot of the whole House of Commons using the alternative vote system.
 Candidates with the fewest votes are eliminated and their votes redistributed until one remaining candidate has more than half of valid votes.

 Elections are held at the beginning of a parliament or in the event of a vacancy.